 Polypharmacy

-Research indicates increasing rates of psychotropic use and the simultaneous use of multiple psychotropic medications (polypharmacy) among children with ASD.
+Research indicates increasing rates of psychotropic use and the simultaneous use of multiple psychotropic medications (polypharmacy) with autistic children.
 A research study involving a large sample of children with ASD found 64% used psychotropic medications and 35% had evidence of polypharmacy (Spencer et al., 2013).
 Older children and those who had seizures, attention-deficit disorders, anxiety, bipolar disorder, or depression had increased risk of psychotropic use and polypharmacy.
 Although co-occurring problems such as hyperactivity, inattention, aggression, and anxiety or depression, may respond to a medication regimen, as well as relieve family stress and enhance adaptability, there are general concerns about these medications.
 For example, there is a lack of evidence clearly documenting the safety or effectiveness of psychotropic treatment during childhood.
-Likewise, there is a paucity of information about the safety and effectiveness of psychotropic polypharmacy and potential interactions between and among medications that may affect individuals with complex conditions, including ASD (Spencer et al., 2013).
+Likewise, there is a paucity of information about the safety and effectiveness of psychotropic polypharmacy and potential interactions between and among medications that may affect individuals with complex conditions, including autism (Spencer et al., 2013).

-Adapted from Wilkinson, L. A. (2016).
+Adapted from Wilkinson, L. A. (2017).
 A best practice guide

 to assessment and intervention for autism spectrum disorder in schools